oscarm524/Data-Mining-Cup/DMC-2022/README.md

 ## The Task
 The participating teams' goal is to predict the user-based replenishment of a product based on historical orders and item features.
 Individual items and user specific orders are given for the period between 01/06/2020 and 31/01/2021.
 The prediction period is between 01/02/2021 and 28/02/2021, which is exactly four weeks long.

+For a predefined subset of user and product combinations, the participants shall predict if and when a product will be purchased during the prediction period.

+The prediction column in the ''submission.csv'' file must be filled accordingly.